varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 - Complete song performances (3-4 full songs)
 - First "performance day" (play through complete setlist)
 - Skills assessment checkpoint (are you ready for Lesson 8?)
-- Celebration of your foundation phase completion! 🎉
+- Celebration of your foundation phase completion! ðŸŽ‰

 **How Today Prepares You:**
 - E major and A major shapes complete your foundation